mjpitz/nomad-on-docker/README.md

 ## Why?

-Because it really shouldn't be hard to have a safe and secure production cluster.
+Because having a safe and secure production cluster shouldn't require a hard way.

 ## Status